beaucarnes/c-py/TUTORIAL.md

 - The `print` statement should be indented the same amount as `choice = input("Please choose 'Hit' or 'Stand': ").lower()`.

 ## 1270.
-Keep asking for input until correct input
+Keep asking for input until correct

 ### 1270.1